bronhy/google-my-business-php-client/README.md

 # BIG NOTICE
 Google is updating My Business API and exposing the new Service definitions in this library. https://github.com/googleapis/google-api-php-client-services.
-After the udpate is compleate this repository will be makred as DEPRECATED.
+After the udpate is compleate this repository will be marked as DEPRECATED.

 ## Requirements: